Howard University’s OT program is Ranked Among the Top 100 Best Occupational Therapy Program’s in the Nation According to U.S. News & World Report

 - Minimum grade in any course taken at accredited institutions to be considered for advanced standing is “C”

 - Minimum semester and cumulative GPA required for a good standing in the program is 3.0

-*All students will receive a copy.
+*More information on academic policies is found in the student handbook.
+All enrolled students will receive a copy.
 Students are expected to read this document and understand the academic expectations for continuance in an academic program.

 Statement on Felony Convictions

 A felony conviction must be disclosed and may affect a graduate’s ability to sit for the National Board for Certification in Occupational Therapy (NBCOT, Inc.) exam, as well as the ability to attain state licensure.

 Please be advised that all students accepted into the Master of Science program will be required to complete a background check in order to participate in any clinical and/or fieldwork experiences.
 The background check is conducted by an outside agency and should occur within the first year of acceptance into the program.

 *Please refer to the OT Student Handbook for more detailed information on the Department’s policies and procedures